What is Named Entity Recognition (NER) in NLP?

 Looking ahead, many promising directions exist for NER researchers and practitioners, including developing more robust and scalable models that can handle complex cases and edge cases, increasing the availability and diversity of annotated data, and integrating domain-specific knowledge and ontologies.

-Additionally, advances in deep learning methods, multimodal models, and cross-lingual and cross-modal NER can further enhance the performance and applicability of NER in various domains.
+Additionally, advanced in deep learning methods, multimodal models, and cross-lingual and cross-modal NER can further enhance the performance and applicability of NER in various domains.

 Final thoughts